cs-chan/Total-Text-Dataset/README.md

 |Mask TextSpotter [[paper]](http://openaccess.thecvf.com/content_ECCV_2018/papers/Pengyuan_Lyu_Mask_TextSpotter_An_ECCV_2018_paper.pdf)  | 52.9     |  71.8      |    ECCV2018          |
 |Textboxes [[paper]](https://arxiv.org/abs/1611.06779)        | 36.3     |  48.9       |         AAAI2017    |

-(Note that these two table only list the results from published papers.
-If your result is missing, please do not hesisate to contact us.)
+(Note that these results are extracted from respective published papers.
+If your result is missing or incorrect, please do not hesisate to contact us.)

 ## Description